nakibworkspace/AS-Lab-03/README.md

     - Label Propagation Algorithm
     - Shortest Path

 ## Graph Algorithms with GraphFrame

 So far we’ve mainly been focusing on record data, which is typically stored in flat files or relational databases and can be represented as a matrix (a set of rows with named columns).
 Now we’ll turn our attention to graph-based data, which depicts the relationships between two or more data points.

 This chapter introduces GraphFrames, a powerful external package for Spark that provides APIs for representing directed and undirected graphs, querying and analyzing graphs, and running algorithms on graphs.

-**Overviews on Graphs:**
+## Overviews on Graphs

 A graph is a pair of V(a set of nodes, called verticles) and E(collection of pairs of verticles, edges)

-The graphs are basically divided into two types: 1.
-Directed edge & 2.
+The graphs are basically divided into two types:
+    1. Directed edge & 2.
 Undirected edge.

 ![directedgraph.drawio.svg](images/image1.svg)